Niraj2021/aws-vpc-public-private-subnets/README.md

 Private	A	private-subnet-a
 Private	B	private-subnet-b

-Make sure to:

-Select one subnet per Availability Zone (A and B)

-Mark public subnets with "Auto-assign public IP: ON"
+# Important:

+Enable Auto-assign public IPv4 = ON only for public subnets

+Leave public IP OFF for private subnets

-3️⃣ Create and Attach an Internet Gateway
+# 3️⃣ Create and Attach an Internet Gateway

-Go to Internet Gateway
+Open Internet Gateways

-Click Create
+Click Create Internet Gateway

 Attach it to your VPC

-Update the public subnet route table:
+Update public subnet route table:

-Add route:

 0.0.0.0/0 → Internet Gateway

-4️⃣ Create NAT Gateways (One per Public Subnet)
+# 4️⃣ Create NAT Gateways (1 per Public Subnet)

-Go to NAT Gateways
+Open NAT Gateways

-Choose each public subnet
+Create NAT Gateway in public-subnet-a

 Allocate an Elastic IP

-Create 2 NAT Gateways (one per AZ)
+Repeat for public-subnet-b

 Update private subnet route tables:

 0.0.0.0/0 → NAT Gateway

-This lets private servers reach the internet safely.
+This allows private EC2 instances to access the internet securely.

-5️⃣ Create an Application Load Balancer
+# 5️⃣ Create an Application Load Balancer

 Go to EC2 → Load Balancers

-Create ALB
+Create an Application Load Balancer

+Scheme: Internet-facing

 Select both public subnets

 Create a Target Group

-You will attach EC2 instances here later
+ALB will forward traffic to EC2 instances (next step)

-6️⃣ Create an Auto Scaling Group
+# 6️⃣ Create an Auto Scaling Group (EC2)

-Create a Launch Template for EC2
+Create a Launch Template

-Choose AMI, instance type, etc.
+Choose AMI, instance type, security group, etc.

-Create Auto Scaling Group
+Create an Auto Scaling Group

-Choose private subnets only
+Select private subnets only

-Attach it to your Target Group (ALB)
+Attach it to the Target Group from the ALB

-Now:
+Now the traffic flow becomes:

-Users → ALB → Private EC2 servers
+Users → ALB → EC2 in private subnets

-7️⃣ (Optional but Recommended) Add S3 Gateway Endpoint
+# 7️⃣ (Optional but Recommended) Add an S3 Gateway Endpoint

-This lets EC2 connect to S3 without using NAT Gateway.
+This allows EC2 instances to reach S3 without using the NAT Gateway.

+Benefits:

+Private connection

+Reduced NAT costs

+Faster S3 access